jergason/fizzbuzz/stack/README.md

   * make copies of the original elements
   * store pointers to the original elements

-The implementation must pass the following test suite `queue-test.c`
+The implementation must pass the following test suite `stack-test.c`

     tar xf stack.tar.gz -C ~/
     cd ~/stack